j39m/qlqw/README.md

+# qlqw

-qlqw is the poor man's kludge for making sure the Quod Libet queue is safe without quitting Quod Libet (forcing it to write said queue) and restart it.
+... is the poor man's kludge for making sure the Quod Libet queue is safe without quitting Quod Libet (forcing it to write said queue) and restart it.

-# 4 December 2014: All new qlqw, now with infinitely more Perl!
+# Archive: 4 December 2014: All new qlqw, now with infinitely more Perl!

 pqlqw is qlqw recast as a Perl script.
 I spent less than two hours Googling around for the requisite Perl to hack it together.
 It has the same